FOMO - Friends of Mulanje Orphans

 In September 2013, FOMO opened its own secondary school in Mulanje, enabling hundreds of children to have an education.

-After hearing about the incredible work of FOMO during worship, the children of Parbold Douglas have chosen to support the FOMO Independent Secondary School by collecting resources such as stationery to send out to Malawi.
-The school in Malawi is in desperate need of resources and the donations would make a real difference.
-This work is organised by the school council.
-The resources will be sent out to Malawi on a shipping container!
+After hearing about the incredible work of FOMO during worship, the children of Parbold Douglas chose to support the FOMO Independent Secondary School.
+The school in Malawi is a lifeline to so many of the young people FOMO support.

 Inspired by Jesus